 Chamber music and recital repertoire are the emotional heart of Dain’s work.
 She has co-founded several chamber ensembles, including, most recently, the Damask Vocal Quartet.
 In New York, a student project eventually developed into the Pierrot ensemble Lunatics at Large, lauded as “young, energetic and finely polished” by the New York Times.
 She spent two consecutive seasons at Ireland’s West Cork Chamber Music Festival singing works of Ravel, Tavener, and Gubaidulina, and she has performed with the Callino, Carducci, Momenta, Ragazze, and Van Brugh string quartets; the 2017-18 season will see intensive work with the Quiroga and Ragazze quartets during the first Amsterdam String Quartet Beinnale.

 deeply affecting … emotionally riveting

-Katharine was educated at Harvard University, the Guildhall School of Music and Drama (London), and Mannes College (New York).
-She currently makes her home in the Netherlands.
+Dain holds degrees from Harvard University, the Guildhall School of Music and Drama (London), and Mannes College (New York) and currently makes her home in Rotterdam, the Netherlands.